 Generally speaking, you don't need to worry too much about tips when you're in China.
-Tipping in restaurants, spas, taxis, salons, etc. is not expected and it can be a welcome respite for those of us from countries where it is a real headache calculating how much one should tip.
+Tipping in restaurants, spas, taxis, salons, etc. is not expected—and it can be a welcome respite for those from countries where it is a real headache calculating how much you should tip.

-Roughly, decide how much you want to tip your guide per day as a total.
-Then multiply that by however many days you've been on tour (and divide by however many people are in the group.
-The larger the group, the greater the total daily tip rate should be).
+Roughly, decide how much you want to tip your guide per day.
+Then multiply that by however many days you've been on the tour, and determine your portion by dividing by the number of people in the group (remember, though, the larger the group, the greater the total daily tip rate should be).
 When you've arrived at the guide's total, divide by half to get the driver's amount.

 You may find yourself on a small walking tour or guided tour that you booked through an independent operator.
 There are many people operating specialized shopping and walking tours (e.g. Francine Martin's shopping tours in Shanghai or Marcus Murphy's adventure tours in Qingdao).
-Since you are paying the tour fee directly to the operator/guide and there aren't any people in between, it is up to you whether to tip or not.
-I would say from personal experience that a tip in this case isn't necessary.
+Since you are paying the tour fee directly to the operator and there aren't any people in between, it is up to you whether to tip or not.